 - Response: “I get where you’re coming from, but before you make that decision, let’s talk about exactly how much revenue your company can gain over the next 6 months by considering this now.”

 They say timing is everything.
-But more prospects are probably telling you to call back in 6 months to be polite than because anything will really change during that time frame.
-To handle this objection, first discern if there is a very specific reason why your prospect want to wait.
+But more prospects are probably telling you to get back to them in six months to be polite than because anything will really change during that time frame.
+To handle this objection, try to set up a “five minute” exploratory call as quickly as possible.
+Let them know that you’d rather not waste their time following up again if your product isn’t a fantastic fit.
+Once on the call, try to discern if there is a very specific reason why your prospect want to wait.
 For example, if the company doesn’t have budget at the moment, but they’re in the process of closing a big funding round, you probably want to wait and then follow up after they’re funded.

-Far more often, you can simply overcome this objection by convincing them of what they have to lose by not investing in your solution right away.
+But far more often they are simply procrastinating and you can overcome this objection by convincing them of what they have to lose by not investing in your solution right away.
 If you can offer up some revenue projections of what they could gain over the next 6 months by investing in your solution, you can inspire them to make changes sooner.

 Another way to handle this objection is with fact-based research that discusses changes in their industry.
 Your goal should be to convince them that in order to truly remain competitive they need to make changes quickly.
 Let them know what the cost of waiting really is.